 Scope and permissions

-When creating the resource, you choose between:
+When creating the resource, you choose between:- Read only —

-- Read and write — Full read/write access including event creation and deletion
+GETrequests only - Read and write — Full read/write access including event creation and deletion